ekaro/Download-YT/README.md

 ﻿# Download-YT
-A simple script for downloading youtube videos
+A simple python script for downloading youtube videos